fearful-symmetry/kirum/readme.md

       "type": "word", // A user-supplied tag.
 Can be any value.
       "word": "exemplum", // The actual lexical word.
-If not supplied, kirum will attempt to derive it based on etymology "language": "Latin", // Can be any user-supplied value "generate": "word_rules" // An optional tag that will generate the word from phonetic rules, see examples/phonetic_rules
+If not supplied, kirum will attempt to derive it based on etymology "language": "Latin", // Can be any user-supplied value "generate": "word_rules", // An optional tag that will generate the word from phonetic rules, see examples/phonetic_rules
       "definition": "an instance, model, example",
       "part_of_speech": "noun", // Optional.
 Must be one of Noun, verb, or adjective.
       "etymology": {